Table of Contents

 How to Fix “No Active Public Folder Mailboxes were Found” Error in Exchange?

 Summary: The error “No active public folder mailboxes were found” occurs when migrating public folders from on-premises Exchange Server to Exchange Online.
 In this post, we will go through this error and discuss the solutions to resolve it.
-We will also mention an EDB converter tool that can help you to easily migrate public folders from EDB file to Exchange Online (Office 365) without any issue.
+We will also mention an Exchange Migration tool that can help you to easily migrate public folders from Exchange Server to Office 365 without any issue.

 After creating the migration batch to migrate public folders from on-premises Exchange Server to Exchange Online (Microsoft 365), you run the Complete-MigrationBatch command to complete the migration.
 However, you notice that the migration batch has failed.
 When you run the Get-MigrationBatch command, it shows the migration status as Failed.